 - Star Wars Episode III: Revenge of the Sith

-But being a died-hard Star Wars fan – no matter how “bad” Star Wars movie is, we had to watch it on the big screen.
-After all, I had watched all the Star Wars movies (except for Solo which I missed because I was away on work assignment) in the big screen and Star Wars: The Rise of Skywalker being the last of the Skywalker saga, I knew I had to watch this on big screen as well (my kids were had the same urge as well).
+But being a die-hard Star Wars fan – no matter how “bad” Star Wars movie is, we had to watch it on the big screen.
+After all, I had watched all the Star Wars movies (except for Solo which I missed because I was away on work assignment) in the big screen and Star Wars: The Rise of Skywalker being the last of the Skywalker saga, I knew I had to watch this on the big screen as well (my kids have had the same urge as well).

-We opted to watch it at TGV Sunway Pyramid so considering the parking madness at peak hours, we went there rather early.
-We booked the tickets early so we managed to get good seats eventhough it was packed by the time the movie started.
+We opted to watch it at TGV Sunway Pyramid so, considering the parking madness at peak hours, we went there rather early.
+We booked the tickets early so we managed to get good seats even though it was packed by the time the movie started.

 Some of the parents brought their kids as well and I guess they did not teach or explained to their kids to be quiet once the movie started.
 Because once the movie started, one kid at the front keeps talking loudly and screaming.
 Thankfully the sound system in the theatre was loud enough to drown this pesky sound from the kid in front.

 One thing I agreed with the critics – this final instalment in the Skywalker saga had departed drastically from the core storyline started off in Star Wars: The Force Awakens and which continued in Star Wars: The Last Jedi.
 It is almost like they started the story of the saga all over again in this movie.
-They had replaced the original director & writer, Colin Trevorrow and brought back J. J. Abrams due to misunderstanding on where the storyline suppose to head.
+They had replaced the original director & writer, Colin Trevorrow and brought back J. J. Abrams due to misunderstanding on where the storyline supposes to head.